dvschwab/etl-to-aws-rds/AWS-RDS-IAM-AUTH.md

 After submitting the MySQL syntax, and assuming all goes as intended, you will be connected to the database with both SSL and IAM role-based security.
 You can verify the SSL part by entering `status` at the mysql prompt.

 If you receive an error, double-check that the token has been generated.
-Remember that when setting a bash environmental variable there can be no space between the variable and the value (e.g. TOKEN="abc", not TOKEN= "abc").
+Remember that when setting a bash environmental variable there can be no space between the variable and the value (e.g. `TOKEN="abc"`, not `TOKEN= "abc"`).
 Also remember that you need to use the `$` prefix to use the variable after it is set.
 Also, be sure the port is included, even if it is the default.
 If you receive an error about SSL, be sure you have provided the exact path to the certificate bundle.

 To simplify the process, you can use a shell script to retrieve the token and connect to the database: here is an [example script](https://github.com/dvschwab/etl-to-aws-rds/blob/1a3b0cdf651c6505cce6c4d57ab86306a242c0e1/conn-mysql-iam-auth.sh).